christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 Shuffle boundaries are important because they dictate how the data between workers are transported across a Spark clusters network.
 They basically redistribute data so it can be grouped differently across partitions.
 This operation is VERY expensive so its important that you partition your data based on an evenly distributed column like an id or key so the amount of data across your clusters are balanced.
 Be wary if you're working with funky UUID columns that overly represent particular values.

-## Always tune your number of partitions
+## always tune your number of partitions

 The number by which you partition your data will always be unique to your datasets.
 There is no one size fits all and for our use case we were only dealing with millions of comparisons so between 120 and 144 partitions got our larger jobs done.
 We also saw savings in cost by dynamically changing our workers and cores during job runs.

-## Visualizing the movement of your data will save you time
+## visualizing the movement of your data will save you time

 Not only will it save you time, but it will save you money and help you optimize your jobs.
 Diagnostic visualizations will give you insight into why jobs are failing, you can see how your data is distributed across your executors, how your data is moving, the shuffle of your partitions, and the cpu load between your driver and executors.

-## Conclusion
+## conclusion

 I honestly wish I had some of the insight here when I was asking myself, *"What am I doing wrong?"* or *"How can I make this run more efficiently"*.
 It reminds me of that saying, *"Experience is something you don't get until just after you need it"*.
 Regardless, the experience was great and we were able to deliver.
 While data engineering is sort of an under appreciated layer in the data science stack, I think businesses are realizing that without the correct plumbing they'll quickly find themselves in a classic garbage in garbage out scenario.